junxit/us-congress-bills-116/metadata.md

 - 2019-11-15 — Introduced in House
 - 2019-11-15 — Introduced in House
 - 2019-11-15 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-11-18 — Referred to the Subcommittee on Aviation.
+- 2019-11-20 — Committee Consideration and Mark-up Session Held.
+- 2019-11-20 — Ordered to be Reported by the Yeas and Nays: 39 - 19.
+- 2019-11-20 — Subcommittee on Aviation Discharged.
+- 2020-07-29 — Placed on the Union Calendar, Calendar No. 370.
+- 2020-07-29 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-462.
+- 2020-07-29 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-462.